Rees algebras of modules and coherent functors: The torsionless quotient

 \section{The torsionless quotient}

-A module $M$ is called torsionless if it can be embedded in some free module.
-This is equivalent to the canonical map $M\to M^{\ast\ast}$ being injective, see, e.g., \cite[Section~4H]{MR1653294}. \begin{definition} For any module $M$ we call $\im(M\to M^{\ast\ast})$ the torsionless quotient of $M$ and denote it $M^{tl}$. \end{definition} By definition we have that the torsionless quotient of $M$ injects into the double dual $M^{\ast\ast}$, and, if the canonical map $M\to M^{\ast\ast}$ is injective, then $M^{tl}=M$.
-Thus, if $M$ is torsionless, then $M^{tl}=M$.
-Furthermore, by Proposition~\ref{prop:versalgerrees}.\ref{item:vers3}, we note that, given any versal homomorphism $M\to F$, the torsionless quotient of $M$ is equal to $\im(M\to F)$, for any versal map $M\to F$.
+A module $M$ is called \emph{torsionless} if it can be embedded in some free module.
+This is equivalent to the canonical map $M\to M^{\ast\ast}$ being injective, see, e.g., \cite[Section~4H]{MR1653294}. \begin{definition} For any module $M$ we call the module $M^{tl}:=\im(M\to M^{\ast\ast})$ the \emph{torsionless quotient} of $M$. \end{definition} By definition the torsionless quotient of $M$ injects into the double dual $M^{\ast\ast}$, and if the canonical map $M\to M^{\ast\ast}$ is injective, then $M^{tl}=M$.
+That is, if $M$ is torsionless, then $M^{tl}=M$.
+Moreover, Proposition~\ref{prop:versalgerrees}~\textit{(\ref{item:vers3})} implies that the torsionless quotient of $M$ is equal to the image $\im(M\to F)$, for any versal map $M\to F$.

 \begin{lemma} Given a versal map $M\to F$, then the induced map $M^{tl}\to F$ is also versal.
-In fact, the dual of $M$ is equal to $(M^{tl})^\ast$. \end{lemma} \begin{proof} We have the following commutative diagram:
+In fact, the dual of $M$ is equal to $(M^{tl})^\ast$. \end{lemma} \begin{proof} By the motivation above, the diagram